Distributionally Robust Wireless Semantic Communication with Large AI Models: Wasserstein Distributionally Robust Wireless Semantic Communication

-Unlike conventional ERM, which assumes the training distribution accurately reflects deployment conditions, WDRO explicitly accounts for distributional uncertainty.
+\blue{To address the aforementioned challenges in modern SemCom systems, we propose a novel optimization framework, namely Wasserstein distributionally robust wireless SemCom (\OurAlg).
+Grounded in the principles of WDRO~\cite{kuhn_wasserstein_2019} discussed in~\Cref{sec:wdro}, our approach is designed to systematically and robustly address both semantic and channel-level noise through a novel bilevel formulation.} Unlike conventional ERM, which assumes the training distribution accurately reflects deployment conditions, WDRO explicitly accounts for distributional uncertainty.
 As illustrated in \Cref{fig:wdro}, WDRO minimizes the worst-case expected loss over a set of distributions within a bounded Wasserstein distance from the empirical distribution.
 This enables the learned model to remain robust against a wide range of real-world uncertainties, including shifts in semantic content, out-of-distribution inputs, and unpredictable channel conditions, that are common in wireless SemCom systems.
-The key feature of WDRO lies in its use of the \textit{Wasserstein distance}~\cite{wassertein}, a metric that quantifies the minimal cost of transporting one probability distribution to another.
-This distance, defined as follows, offers a flexible and geometry-aware approach to modeling distributional variability, avoiding restrictive parametric assumptions commonly found in traditional robust optimization methods.

-\begin{definition} The \(p\)-\emph{Wasserstein distance}, which measures the cost of transporting probability mass between distributions \(P\) and \(Q\), is defined as: